AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Elasticsearch instances/Manage clusters/GetRegionConfiguration.md

 ## Request headers

-This operation uses only the common request header.
+This operation uses only common request headers.
 For more information, see Common request parameters.

 ## Request syntax